simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/smarter_ai.md

 ## current AI
 Currently the AI gets the state of the puzzle as an input and outputs a single move, that was previously defined by the user.
-To learn the AI tries to solve different scrambles fo the puzzle and assigns values to valid state-move pairs via Q-Learning.
+To learn, the AI tries to solve different scrambles of the puzzle and assigns values to valid state-move pairs via Q-Learning.
+Currently, these Q-values are stored in a Q-table.

 This usually leads to very short solutions but there knowledge of how to solve one state doesn't generalize well to other states.

 ## How humans solve a twisty puzzle
-Humans solve twisty puzzles in a very different way: We develop algorithms (= sequences of moves) that do certain permutations on a small number of pieces, usually without affecting a many other pieces.
+Humans solve twisty puzzles in a very different way: We develop algorithms (= sequences of moves) that do certain permutations on a small number of pieces, usually without affecting many other pieces.

-The development of algorithms is quite difficult and it is very difficult to quantify "small number of pieces" as that can vary drastically depending on the puzzle.
+The development of algorithms is quite difficult and it is very difficult to quantify "small number of pieces" as that can vary drastically depending on the puzzle. (e.g. gear cubes)

 But once a sufficient set of algorithms is known, it is quite easy to solve the puzzle from any state.
 There are three common approaches:
 1. solve the puzzle layer by layer.
 This only works for cuboid shaped puzzles though.
 2. solving the puzzle one color at a time.
 3. solving the puzzle one piece type at a time. (i.e. first corners, then edges)

+Once humans know one algorithm, we can easily exploit symmetries to use it to permute many similar pieces.
+This generalization is also very difficult for current AIs.

 # A better AI